-Mark Gaber is the Director, Litigation at CLC.
-He litigates redistricting, voting rights and campaign finance cases.
+Mark Gaber is the Director, Redistricting at the Campaign Legal Center.
+He litigates redistricting cases.

 Prior to joining CLC, Mark was an Associate at the law firm Jenner & Block, where he was a member of the Appellate & Supreme Court, Election Law and Redistricting and Media & First Amendment practice groups.

 Mark has worked as merits or amici counsel in a number of redistricting and voting rights cases.
 He served as counsel in Alabama Legislative Black Caucus v.
 Alabama and North Carolina v.
 Covington, and represented CLC as amici counsel before the Supreme Court in cases challenging racial gerrymanders in Virginia and North Carolina.
 Mark also represented CLC as amici counsel in Evenwel v.
 Abbott, where the Supreme Court adopted CLC’s position regarding the appropriate metric for assigning equal population to legislative districts.
 Mark served as co-counsel with CLC challenging Alabama’s felon disenfranchisement laws, and argued a Tenth Circuit appeal in a case involving the redistricting of Albuquerque’s city council districts.